Illinois & Indiana

 Of 42 species of warbler recorded in the region, 25 are documented as having nested.
 The impressive regional shorebird list, boasting 51 species, includes rare inland records of Common Ringed Plover, Lesser Sand-Plover, Black-tailed Godwit, Spotted Redshank, and Red-necked and Little stints.
 Other nationally significant records include Common and Hooded cranes, Black-tailed Gull, Large-billed Tern, and one of the few and the most northerly North American records of Small-billed/White-crested Elaenia.

-The ABA gratefully acknowledges the contributions of Illinois & Indiana Regional Editors James D. Hengeveld, Keith A. McMullen, Geoffrey A. Williamson to promoting knowledge and understanding about the birdlife of the continent.
+The ABA gratefully acknowledges the contributions of Illinois & Indiana Regional Report Compilers James D. Hengeveld, Keith A. McMullen, and Geoffrey A. Williamson to promoting knowledge and understanding about the birdlife of the continent.